This knowledge base article provides an overview of the Sophos for Virtual Environments product and answers to some generally asked questions.

 System requirements are documented in the Sophos for Virtual Environments Startup Guide.

-Sophos Antivirus for vShield is no longer available for new deployments as it was retired on 30 March 2018 (see Sophos Antivirus for vShield: Product Retirement March 2018).
+Sophos Antivirus for vShield is no longer available for new deployments as it was retired on 30 March 2018.
 Customers still using SAV for vShield should transition to an alternative solution.
 A migration process is published in the Sophos for Virtual Environments Startup Guide.
 In order to continue protecting the Guest VMs you will need to uninstall Sophos Antivirus for vShield from your estate and then install either Sophos for Virtual Environments or Windows Server Protection.

 Sophos for Virtual Environments is a full anti-virus, anti-malware and anti-spyware product and therefore there should be no need to run third-party antivirus alongside it, including Windows Defender.
 Running third-party antivirus alongside Sophos for Virtual Environments may result in unexpected behaviour and degraded performance for the end user.
 Running alongside and therefore interactions with third-party antivirus software are not supported.